qihuan0909/EMDB-Database-Tools-Local-Editor/README.md

 - Decrypts `.emdb` files into a CRC-validated ZIP and extracted CSV directory.
 - Encrypts an existing ZIP or CSV directory into a game-compatible EMDB v3 file.
-- Automatically discovers Steam libraries and the `Esports Manager 2026` install.
-- Recovers AES-128/192/256 hexadecimal key literals from `global-metadata.dat`.
-- Generates a fresh random 12-byte nonce for every AES-GCM encryption.
-- Validates the authentication tag and performs a full read-back check.
-- Makes no network requests and does not launch or inject into the game process.

 #### EMDB Local Editer

 A local browser workbench that:

-- Opens only a ZIP explicitly selected by the user; samples are never auto-loaded.
 - Edits Players, Staff, Teams, Sponsors, Tournaments, and roster order.
-- Supports complete **Simplified Chinese / English** interface switching.
-- Provides searchable tables, all-field editing, validation, undo, and redo.
-- Lets every dropdown be searched by typing a keyword.
-- Provides countries, cities, roles, player positions, sponsor categories, maps, and cross-table team/player relationships.
-- Requires a tournament country before its city is enabled and only accepts a city belonging to that country.
-- Creates blank records or copies an existing record with a new identifier.
-- Automatically attempts to load HTTP(S) image fields and shows a thumbnail, loading state, failure state, and original-image link.
-- Shows game custom-asset paths, generated PNG names, and recommended sizes.
-- Preserves unrelated ZIP entries and exports a new `_edited.zip` archive.
-- Parses and repacks ZIP data in browser memory without uploading the database.

 ### Project layout